apostrophecms/apostrophe-documentation/modules/apostrophe-module/index.md

 The helper must be added first with `addHelpers`.
 ### pushAsset(*type*, *name*, *options*)
-Push an asset to the browser. `type` may be `script`, `stylesheet` or `template`.
+Push an asset to the browser. `type` may be `script` or `stylesheet`.
 The second argument is the name of the file, without the extension.

 For stylesheets, if `name` is `editor`, then `public/css/editor.css` is pushed.
 If `public/css/editor.less` exists it is compiled as needed